aquilesC/aquiles.me/content/10 actions regarding climate change.md

 ### 4. See yourself as a citizen

 This action refer mostly to fight consumism.
 They argue that by choosing products that better align with what we expect from the world, we can have a big impact.
 Instead of buying clothes meant to be used for weeks, we could spend more money and buy clothes meant to last years (see: [[Choosing technology based on their incentives]]).
 They briefly cover ideas such as dematerializing (for instance using streaming instead of buying a CD or DVD), or using Uber instead of buying a car.
 They also mention that we could re-define what we expect of a good life.
 What do we really need to *have* in order to be happy, and what are we lead to believe we must possess.

+### 5. Move beyond fossil fuels

+This topic repeats in several parts, and is associated with different actions.
+Particularly in this section, the authors use some companies that are moving to green energy as their main source.
+They also briefly discuss that pension funds should start moving away from investment in fossil fuels.
+The biggest challenge is that fossil fuels are entrenched in politics, economy, and the society.
+We must let go (action 1) and envision a structurally different future (action 2).

+### 6. Reforest the Earth

+The authors point to the need of planting trees.
+So far, the best solution for capturing and storing carbon are trees.
+They claim that if we would recover the lost trees, it would be possible to recapture all the carbon that was emitted since the onset of the industrial revolution.
+They also mention the importance of protecting the trees that are already in place.
+They use the section to cover an important issue: a very large percentage of the food we produce is used to feed animals.
+This is highly inefficient, and therefore the more plant-base diet can reach great lengths.